-Muon/electron g-2 measurements can serve as important probes for new physics beyond the SM.
-It has been known for a long time that the theoretical prediction of the muon anomalous magnetic moment $a{\mu} \equiv (g-2){\mu}/2$ for SM has subtle deviations from the experimental values.
-Combining the recent reported FNAL muon g-2 measurement with the previous BNL+FNAL results, the updated world average experimental value of $a{\mu}$ has a $5.1\sigma$ deviation from the SM predictions by comparing to the latest experimental result with prediction from the theory white paper [680].
-Besides, the SM prediction on electron g-2 also has a $2.4\sigma/1.6\sigma$ deviation using $^{133}Cs/^{87}Rb$ [681, 682] atoms experimental data with negative/positive central value.
-However this picture is complicated by recent lattice results for the hadronic vacuum polarisation (HVP) contributions to the anomalous moment.
-The only lattice result with a comparable uncertainty comes from the Budapest-Marseille-Wuppertal (BMW) collaboration [683] and it disagrees significantly with the data-driven
+Muon/electron g-2 measurements can serve as important probes for NP beyond the SM.
+It has been known for a long time that the SM prediction of the muon anomalous magnetic moment $a{\mu} \equiv (g-2){\mu}/2$ has subtle deviations from the experimental values.
+Combining the recent reported FNAL muon g-2 measurement with the previous BNL+FNAL results, the updated world-averaged experimental value [679] of $a{\mu}$ has a 5.0 $\sigma$ deviation from the SM prediction provided by the Muon g-2 Theory Initiative [680].
+Besides, the SM prediction of the electron g-2 also has a $2.4\sigma/1.6\sigma$ deviation using $^{133}Cs/^{87}Rb$ [681, 682] atoms experimental data with negative/positive central value.
+However, this picture is complicated by recent lattice results for the hadronic vacuum polarisation (HVP) contributions to the anomalous magnetic moment.
+The only lattice result with a comparable uncertainty comes from the Budapest-Marseille-Wuppertal (BMW) collaboration [683, 684] and it disagrees significantly with the data-driven estimate.
+Using the lattice value instead would reduce the deviation to only $0.9\sigma$ This result is also supported by recent lattice comparings to the BMW result [685-688].
+A comparison of different lattice results and the data-driven approach [689] gives a $3.8\sigma$ tension between the data-driven estimate and the lattice QCD estimates.
+As a result, the discrepancy between the data-driven estimates and the lattice QCD calculations still needs to be settled before unambiguously calling out for NP beyond the SM.
+However, NP explanations of the deviation between the theory white paper prediction and the measured value also make predictions that can be tested at the future colliders [690], such as the CEPC.

-FIG. 97: A simple model with a new scalar and a new fermion.
-The color-coding shows the minimal value of the coupling to right-handed muons to explain muon g-2.
-Outside of this colored region, muon g-2 cannot be explained within $1\sigma$ .
-The shaded grey region shows LHC exclusions and the shaded orange region is excluded by compressed spectra.
+FIG. 88: A simplified BSM scenario with a scalar and a fermion.
+The color-coding shows the minimal coupling to right-handed muons to explain the muon g-2.
+Outside of this colored region, the muon g-2 cannot be explained within $1\sigma$ .
+The shaded grey region shows the LHC exclusions and the shaded orange region is excluded by compressed spectra.
 The shaded blue region (top left) is excluded due to a charged stable particle.